Azure/ResourceModules/docs/wiki/Context.md

 For this example we could create a GitHub workflow that signs into Azure and run's a single deployment using for example the PowerShell command `New-AzResourceGroupDeployment`.
 Furthermore we'd then create an orchestration-template the deploys the above resources in the following parallel groups (using dependencies)
-1. The resource group
+1. The Resource Group
-1. The virtual network & storage account
+1. The Virtual Network & Storage Account
-1. The virtual Machine
+1. The Virtual Machine

 Then we'd only need to create a parameter file for the orchestration-template and have the workflow deploy both in combination.